 It feels nice to be ‘I shaped’

 It’s a classic case of ‘what got you here, won’t get you there‘, but this can feel like a difficult transition for leaders who have always lent on their specialism and expertise.
 What gets us noticed is our expertise; it is usually the reason we get promoted, so naturally we feel very loyal to it.
 We often find ourselves connecting and networking with other experts in our field and so hence this builds our belonging.
 For many it defines us, and so it becomes our identity.
 It is the answer we give when new people ask “What do you do?”.
-So it feels nice to be ‘I shaped’.
+Kudos is offered to experts and so it feels nice to be ‘I shaped’ and

 So why become T-shaped?